 The HubSpot Multi-Step Form Slider custom module lets marketer's create a multi-step form experience in HubSpot in minutes.
-It is currently available on the HubSpot Marketplace.
 You can view a demo of the module here.

 Breaking your form into several steps creates a less overwhelming experience for the user when you need to request a lot of information.